Blog · By The Packaging Vista Team · June 23, 2026

 US vs Overseas Packaging Suppliers: How to Choose

-Choosing a packaging supplier comes down to a trade-off: overseas factories can win on unit price at huge volumes, while a US manufacturer wins on speed, low minimums, easy communication, and far less risk.
-For most growing US brands, the total cost and the headache of importing tilt the decision domestic.
-This guide breaks down the real factors so you can choose with eyes open.
+Choosing a packaging supplier comes down to a trade-off: overseas factories can win on unit price at huge volumes, while a US packaging manufacturer wins on speed, low minimums, easy communication, and far less risk.
+For most growing US brands, the total landed cost and the headache of importing tilt the decision domestic.
+This guide breaks down the real factors in the US vs overseas packaging question so you can choose with eyes open.

 Quick answer